Get 50 GB of free cloud storage with MEGA. MEGA offers secure end-to-end encryption to help combat a breach in privacy.

 Extra hosting can be awarded if you follow certain instructions, like friend referrals and mobile photo syncing.

-A Windows and Mac desktop program can be installed to easily transfer folders and files of any type to OneDrive, making them accessible from an iOS or Android mobile device.
-The mobile app can also upload files - both images and videos.
+A desktop program can be installed to easily transfer folders and files of any type to OneDrive, making them accessible from a mobile device.
+The mobile app for Android, iOS, and Windows Phone can also upload files—both images and videos.

 OneDrive supports sharing both folders and files with non-registered users.
 A permission can be set to only allow viewing or to allow full editing.